Reducing Your Sentence with AB600 in California

 • You’ve attended rehabilitation programs while in prison.

-• The court will consider your current age and the time served.
+• The court will consider your current age and the amount of time you served.

 • The court will consider resentencing if you were young when you committed the offense.